-- 1. Students who are designated to receive educational services at an educational site are considered apprentices.
+- 1. Students who are designated to receive educational services at an On-the-Job Training Site are considered apprentices.
 A program that offers education to an apprentice is defined as an apprenticeship. - 2.
-Students who are enrolled in an apprenticeship program become both students of McCall College and employees of the educational site. - 3.
-Students will need to differentiate between issues that relate to education and issues that relate to employment. - a) Students who have questions or concerns related to education will need to refer to the Student Handbook or other McCall College policy. - b) Students who have questions or concerns related to employment will need to refer to their employment material provided by the educational site. - 4.
+Students who are enrolled in an apprenticeship program become both students of McCall College and employees of the On-the-Job Training Site. - 3.
+Students will need to differentiate between issues that relate to education and issues that relate to employment. - a) Students who have questions or concerns related to education will need to refer to the Student Handbook or other McCall College policy. - b) Students who have questions or concerns related to employment will need to refer to their employment material provided by the On-the-Job Training Site. - 4.
 For questions or concerns, the Director of Student Affairs or person designated by the President will assist in directing the student to the correct policy.